adamcathersides/amp-toggla/README.md

 # GPIO and Relays

-The relay board that I use seems to break contact when a 1 is set.
-Therefore is looks as though the logic is reversed in the script, but this is just the way it works in my case.
+The relay board that I use seems to break go open circuit when a 1 is set (the reverse of what i thought would happen).
+Therefore it looks as though the logic is reversed in the script, but this is just the way it works in my case.